steveklabnik/blog/source/_posts/2011-12-20-write-better-cukes-with-the-rel-attribute.markdown

 Awesome.
 We can move this link anywhere on the page, our test doesn't break.
 We can change the text of the link, and our test doesn't break.
 So cool.

+## What about stuff that's not links?
+What about data attributes?

+That's what [my book](http://getsomere.st) is going to talk about, sorry.
+These kinds of practical examples are one of the reasons I decided to write it in the first place, and I don't want to publish all the content on my blog...

 ## Better tests through web standards

 Turns out that diving around in standards has some practical benefits after all,